 • This is the earliest recording of a headlining ATWAS tour concert known to exist, predating the December 31 Maple Leaf Gardens recording by a month and a half.

-• This recording features one of only three known rare live recordings of The Twilight Zone, which was later swapped with an early Xanadu by April 24 of 1977.
+• This recording features one of only three known rare live recordings of The Twilight Zone, which was later swapped with an early Xanadu by April 24th in 1977.

 • This is the earliest recording to feature Geddy using the Moog Taurus synth pedals, which he would add to Lakeside Park and By-Tor for the remainder of the tour.
 The Taurus pedals can also be heard on The Twilight Zone in this recording, the same as with the other two known recordings of the song.

-• This concert was recorded by Mark Moore, who also recorded Rush earlier in 1976 on March 5 at the Randhurst Arena.
+• This concert was recorded by Mark Moore, who also recorded Rush in 1975 on November 15 at the Rockford Armory, earlier in 1976 on March 5 at the Randhurst Arena, and once more in 1977 on May 20 at the Aragon Ballroom.

 • This recording appears complete, though we can consider the possibility that a second encore could've been performed, which would've consisted of What You’re Doing and perhaps Best I Can.
 However, considering the lack of known 1976 headline ATWAS tour recordings, we can only speculate on that possibility, based on the limited documentation available.